Frequently Asked Questions

 As Schwartz notes, AI isn't replacing search—it's becoming how search works.
 And in that model, you're either in the synthesized answer or you're invisible.

-Shift 2: Conversational Evaluation
+Shift 2: conversational evaluation

 Before: Buyers read comparison pages, feature matrices, and analyst quadrants